 What Is a 504 Plan?

-A 504 Plan is an educational plan or blueprint for any child with a diagnosed disability that interferes with a life function.
-A life function is defined as a person’s ability to read, think, learn, and communicate.
+A 504 Plan is an educational plan or blueprint for any child with a diagnosed disability that interferes with a life function, or their ability to read, think, learn, and communicate.
+These diagnosed disabilities can include any learning disability such as dyslexia, dysgraphia, dyscalculia, and more.
 This plan outlines what support the school will provide to remove learning barriers for the child.
 These supports are generally accommodations or changes within the learning environment.
 Some examples might include tests read aloud to the student, a small group setting for tests, a note-taker, or the use of a scribe.

 A 504 Plan is a legally binding document under Section 504 of the Rehabilitation Act of 1973.
 A 504 Plan is devised by a team that may include the child, regular and special education teachers, principal, school counselor, school psychologist, and the parents or guardians.
 A 504 Plan is not as detail-oriented as an IEP.
 It will give a brief synopsis of the student and the areas in which that student struggles and outline how the school will accommodate the student’s needs and who will provide those services.
 It will also state who is responsible for making sure the plan is carried out.